7 Home Selling Mistakes and How to Avoid Them

 - Interview prospective agents.
 Meet with at least three agents to figure out who’s best suited to your needs.
 This way, you can get a sense of their communication style, approach to marketing, knowledge of your neighborhood and other traits.

 - Read the fine print.
-Before you sign a contract with any Realtor, make sure you understand your obligations under the real estate listing agreement.
+Before you sign a contract with any real estate agent, make sure you understand your obligations under the real estate listing agreement.